 Putting the personal and professional well-being of its 275 New York employees at the forefront during the design process was paramount to Friedman, a leader in the accounting industry since 1924.
 The strong vision the firm held for its new space included employee-centric features more in line with tech companies than accounting firms: open areas, bright colors, breakout rooms and state-of-the-art technologies.

 The environment’s backbone is a “living” corridor of collaborative spaces that runs through the center core and includes a kitchen, library, den, workroom, living room and community hub with a 1,800-square-foot cafe.

 The cafe was fitted with hospitality-level high top tables and bistro banquettes; the community hub with bleachers and an oversized monitor for events.
 The post modern industrial chic decor features bold colors and an eclectic blend of details, including mosaic ceramic tiles, custom ivy light fixtures, vivid wall graphics and geometric-patterned flooring.

 MKDA delivered a balanced program for the forward-thinking accounting firm, with 75 glass-front perimeter and interior offices for partners and senior accountants, benching and various experiential collaborative spaces that blur the line between home and work.

-etained unfinished industrial elements such as concrete floors, exposed ceilings, concrete block walls and exposed ductwork.
-Color was added through furniture, flooring, wall coverings and other details.
+To create a neutral backdrop throughout the work environment, MKDA retained unfinished industrial elements such as concrete floors, exposed ceilings, concrete block walls and exposed ductwork.
 In reception, for example, a sculptured teal reception desk, electric red chairs and a bright blue signage pop against the background.